tech-acs/crvs-smart-ig/input/pagecontent/smart_cr_card.md

 After OS-mediated redirection, the CR Wallet app can now parse each JWS and present the collection for import to the user.

-### via FHIR `$cr-cards-issue` Operation
+### via ACSA STD `$cr-cards-issue` Operation

 __FIXME__

-#### Discovery of FHIR Support
+#### Discovery of ACSA STD Support

-A SMART on FHIR Server capable of issuing VCs according to this specification SHALL advertise its support by adding the `cr-cards` capability to its `/.well-known/smart-configuration` JSON file.
+A SMART on ACSA STD Server capable of issuing VCs according to this specification SHALL advertise its support by adding the `cr-cards` capability to its `/.well-known/smart-configuration` JSON file.
 For example:

 ```json
 {